 iOS and Android. rootstrust cannot run on any device that uses Apple's iOS operating system, because iOS does not support Java.
 Android does support Java but a variety that is not compatible with the Java used on Windows, macOS and Linux.
 However, if you are using a online virtual computer service, you can, of course, connect to rootstrust from your iOS or Android device using a web browser

 ChromeBook and Chromebox.
 While rootstrust cannot execute under ChromeOS on older Chromebooks and Chromeboxes, Linux Mint or another Linux distribution can be installed on these devices in a dual-boot arrangement.
-GalliumOS is a Linux variant that is indeed compatible with rootstrust.

-Windows. rootstrust has been successfully tested on Windows XP, Vista, Windows Server 2008, Windows 7, Windows 8, Windows Server 2012 R2 and Windows 10, however it will not work on Windows RT.
+Windows. rootstrust has been successfully tested on Windows XP, Vista, Windows Server 2008, Windows 7, Windows 8, Windows Server 2012 R2, Windows 10 and Windows 11, however it will not work on Windows RT.

 macOS. rootstrust will execute on any 64-bit Mac that is running macOS 10.7 (Lion) or later.
 While rootstrust can run in 32-bit mode on Windows and Linux, macOS does not support 32-bit Java, thus rootstrust cannot run on 32-bit macOS.
 If your Mac has an M1 or M2 processor, you must first install Rosetta.